South Carolina's 10 Best Seafood Spots

-As the winner of an America's Classic award from the James Beard Foundation, Robert Barber knows a thing or two about keeping customers happy at this eatery his family has run for 66 years.
-First, he sources (very) locally by serving oysters caught just yards from where they're steamed or fried.
+This eatery has stood the test of time for over 60 years.
+First, the restaurant sources (very) locally by serving oysters caught just yards from where they're steamed or fried.
 Enjoy your fresh fare with hush puppies, Frogmore stew, and South Carolina-brewed beers.
-Second, his restaurant has a waterside deck, so if you come early, you can watch the sun set over the wetlands as the oysters arrive.
+Second, this seafood establishment has a waterside deck, so if you come early, you can watch the sunset over the wetlands as the oysters arrive.

 The Wreck of the Richard & Charlene

-When Hurricane Hugo blew the Richard & Charlene (a North Atlantic-style trawler) into their dock, Fred and Pat Scott had the wreck removed, and then named their restaurant in Mount Pleasant's Old Village area after it.
-Although the couple originally offered mainly eggs and grits (at the time, breakfast was all they knew how to make), they soon found their sea legs.
-Now they serve combo platters overflowing with fried, grilled, or broiled shrimp, scallops, oysters, and fresh fish fillets.
+When Hurricane Hugo blew the Richard & Charlene (a North Atlantic-style trawler) into their dock, Fred and Pat Scott had the wreck removed and then named their restaurant in Mount Pleasant's Old Village area after it.
+Although the couple initially served eggs and grits (at the time, breakfast was all they knew how to make), they soon found their sea legs.
+They serve combo platters overflowing with fried, grilled, or broiled shrimp, scallops, oysters, and fresh catch-of-the-day fish.

-Order: The Wreck's spicy deviled crab (think crab cake with a kick, $18) tastes best sitting on the restaurant's screened porch and watching the fishing boats pass by on Shem Creek.
-106 Haddrell Street; thewreckrc.com or 843/884-0052
+Order: The Deviled Crab ($20.95), a crab cake that tastes best sitting on the restaurant's screened porch and watching the fishing boats pass by on Shem Creek.

-It's like Sunday dinner at grandma's every day in this general store-turned-cozy restaurant where rice and gravy, okra soup, and butter beans vie for your attention with just-caught flounder, fish stew, and creek shrimp (the sweet, diminutive cousins of saltwater shrimp).
-The setting is equally old-school—homemade cakes look out from under glass domes, rustic wooden beams line the ceiling, and silhouettes of Southern scenes rendered in iron by Lowcountry artist Thomas Smoak decorate the walls.
+It's like Sunday dinner at grandma's every day in this general store-turned-cozy restaurant.
+Rice and gravy, fried green tomatoes, and butter beans compete for your attention with just-caught flounder, fish stew, and local shrimp.
+The setting is rustic wooden beams lining the ceiling and silhouettes of Southern scenes rendered in iron by Lowcountry artist Thomas Smoak decorating the walls.

 T.W.
 Graham & Co.